VikVikiV/Economic-Indicator-Analysis/README.md

 ## Academic Assessment

-A detailed analysis of this project's methodology, results, and limitations is available in the [accompanying paper](docs/Education_Development_Analysis_Paper.pdf).
+A detailed analysis of this project's methodology, results, and limitations is available in the following [paper](Docs/BBIM612_A1_Report_764706455_1.pdf).

 ## Data Sources